cloudquery/policies/transformations/aws/compliance-premium/README.md

 ![AWS Compliace Dashboard](./images/dashboard_example.png)

 ### Examples
-How can I check that all my ec2 related resources are following the foundational security standards?
-(Postgres)
+How can I check that all my EC2 related resources are following the foundational security standards?
+(PostgreSQL)
 ```sql
 SELECT *
 FROM aws_compliance__foundational_security
 WHERE check_id LIKE '%ec2.%'
 ```

 How many checks did I fail in the CIS 2.0 benchmark?
-(Postgres)
+(PostgreSQL)
 ```sql
 SELECT count(*) as failed_count
 FROM aws_compliance__cis_v2_0_0
 WHERE status = 'fail'
 ```

 Which resource failed the most tests in the foundational security benchmark?
-(Postgres)
+(PostgreSQL)
 ```sql
 SELECT resource_id, count(*) as failed_count
 FROM aws_compliance__foundational_security